Miner365247/PLZA_ShinyCharm_BattleCalc/README.md

 First, you need to start your method to grind battles and see how long it takes until you are done (see below for tips on timing), then choose the appropriate set number, then input the number of wins in the first propmpt and how many min it took in the second.
 After this is done 2 more times, you will click on the calculate button and input how many battles you have completed.
 The tool will then calcuate how many battles you have left, your battles per minute, battles per hour, and most importantly, how much more time it will take to get 1K battles won.

 # Recomended Timings
 Below are some recomended times to start and stop timing.
-However, some terms are spoilers for late/post game in Pokemon Legends Z-A.
+However, there are some **minor spoilers** for late/post game in Pokemon Legends Z-A.
 You have been warned.